 Back at it for 2020!
 Were excited to announce that we have 1 brand new park that was just completed a few weeks ago just in time for us!
 Also we are thinking to visit another new DIY park.
 Potentially we have 3 new skateparks for 2020!
 Pictures coming very soon.

-Scooter Camp is the Worlds Only 100% All Inclusive Scooter Camp which means all 8+ skatepark entrance fees are included.
-Water, Fruit, Juice and Snacks will be provided at each skatepark.
+Scooter Camp is the Worlds Only 100% All Inclusive Scooter Camp which means all 8+ skate park entrance fees are included.
+Water, Fruit, Juice and Snacks will be provided at each park.
 As well as 1 on 1 lessons for any rider who wishes to learn.
 Also, group actives and games will be played.
-Get ready to learn, laugh and have a lot of fun with Dante and Dylan two of the most legendary riders in the game!
-These are the skateparks we plan to ride on our 6 Day 5 Night tour of the South of Spain.
+Get ready to learn, laugh and have a lot of fun.
+These are the skate parks we plan to ride on our 6 Day 5 Night tour of the South of Spain.

 *Parks can change according to the daily schedule and how the riders respond to riding everyday.
-We follow an strick daily plan as be sure we hit as many parks as possible.
+We follow an tight daily plan as be sure we hit as many parks as possible.

 1. Málaga Rock